glosophy/women-data/README.md

 ## :bar_chart: Data Visualization
 It all started with a bar chart.
 It ended with a Sankey plot.

-Once my data was already cleaned and ready to plot, I worked on Adobe Illustrator to design the main visualization as well as the secondary viz.
+Once my data was already cleaned and ready to plot, I worked on Adobe Illustrator to design the main visualization as well as the smaller charts that accompanied the blog post.

 I borrowed the color palette from a beautiful sunset in Curaçao. :ocean: :sunny: